ferrous-systems/rust-exercises/exercise-book/src/async-chat/clean_shutdown.md

 One of the problems of the current implementation is that it doesn't handle graceful shutdown.
 If we break from the accept loop for some reason, all in-flight tasks are just dropped on the floor.

+We will intercept `Ctrl-C`.

 A more correct shutdown sequence would be:

 1. Stop accepting new clients
+2. Notify the readers we're not accepting new messages
-2. Deliver all pending messages
+3. Deliver all pending messages
-3. Exit the process
+4. Exit the process

 A clean shutdown in a channel based architecture is easy, although it can appear a magic trick at first.
 In Rust, receiver side of a channel is closed as soon as all senders are dropped.